A fast algorithm for maximal propensity score matching: Abstract

 We present a new algorithm which detects the maximal possible number of matched disjoint pairs satisfying a given caliper when a bipartite matching is done with respect to a scalar index (e.g., propensity score), and constructs a corresponding matching.
 Variable width calipers are compatible with the technique, provided that the width of the caliper is a Lipschitz function of the index.
-If the observations are ordered with respect to the index then the matching needs $O(N)$ operations, where $N$ is the total number of objects to be matched.
+If the observations are ordered with respect to the index then the matching needs $O(N)$ operations, where $N$ is the total number of subjects to be matched.
 The case of 1-to-$n$ matching is also considered.

-We point out also a new simple fast algorithm for optimal complete one-to-one matching on a scalar index when the treatment and control groups are of the same size.
+We offer also a new fast algorithm for optimal complete one-to-one matching on a scalar index when the treatment and control groups are of the same size.
 This allows us to improve greedy nearest neighbor matching on a scalar index.

 {\it Keywords:} propensity score matching, nearest neighbor matching, matching with caliper, variable width caliper.